The end of Moore's Law makes software performance engineering a priority for modern computer-science curricula.

 - Analysis of Parallel Algorithms I (PDF)

 - Measurement and Timing (PDF)

 - Cheetah -- Cilk Runtime (PDF)

 - Cache-Efficient Algorithms (PDF)

 - Speculative Parallelism (PDF)

 Modern algorithms workshop: parallel algorithms

-Originally created as a single full-day class, this workshop includes an introduction and 8 separate modules listed below.
+Originally created in 2018 as a single full-day class, this workshop includes an introduction and 8 separate modules listed below.

 Join the OpenCilk community for access to editable slide decks.